greg-raven/Uncommon-Sense/_posts/2020-10-30-the-value-of-fake-news.md

 tag: 'Josef Stalin'
 ---

-The press must grow day in and day out --- it is our Party’s sharpest and most powerful weapon.
+The press must grow day in and day out --- it is our Party's sharpest and most powerful weapon.